layilin/SP23-33852/_texts/full-text.md

 [^f35n4]: Among the later Greeks and Romans, a name for the nomadic peoples of the Syro-Arabian desert; also used as a synonym for Arab and Muslim peoples.

+[^f35n5]: Having the power to produce vomiting.

-[^f35n5]: John Ray (1627-1705), English naturalist and botanist.
+[^f35n6]: John Ray (1627-1705), English naturalist and botanist.
 Author of *Historia plantarum* (1686-1704), a three-volume encyclopedia of plants cataloging 18,600 species.

+[^f35n7]: The walnut (*Juglans regia*) has a native range stretching from the Balkan Peninsula to Iran.
+The almond (*Prunus dulcis*) is primarily native to western Asia.

-[^f35n6]: The bellyache bush (*Jatropha gossypiifolia*) has a native range that includes Mexico and the tropical Americas.
+[^f35n8]: The bellyache bush (*Jatropha gossypiifolia*) has a native range that includes Mexico and the tropical Americas.

-[^f35n7]: Prior to the eighteenth century, melancholy was understood within the framework of humoral theories of the body (articulated by Aristotle, Galen, and Hippocrates) as a disease caused by an excess of "black bile" and characterized by such emotions as fear or sadness without explicit cause.
+[^f35n9]: Prior to the eighteenth century, melancholy was understood within the framework of humoral theories of the body (articulated by Aristotle, Galen, and Hippocrates) as a disease caused by an excess of "black bile" and characterized by such emotions as fear or sadness without explicit cause.
 Use of the term had expanded by the time of Grainger's writing to speak more generally of physiological disturbance, listlessness, or dejection.

 ---